 Risk management continues to be embedded in the culture; accountabilities and responsibilities defined within roles, and with processes determining ways of working, managing and reporting risk.
-This continues to evolve, and steps are being undertaken to improve the process across the organisation with the new Strategic Risk Framework that is being presented to Senior Leadership Team in June 2021.
+This continues to evolve, and steps are being undertaken to improve the process across the organisation with the new Strategic Risk Framework.
 The Authority's risk appetite for the 6 recognised risk categories has been reconfirmed by Senior Leadership Team for 2020/21.